CumulusNetworks/docs/content/cumulus-linux-54/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 {{%notice note%}}
 NVUE presents a warning if you attempt to apply incompatible traffic pool and advanced buffer configurations.
 NVUE performs the following validation checks before applying advanced buffer configurations:

-- All switch priorities (0-7) must be mapped to a single priority group
+- You must map all switch priorities (0-7) to a single priority group.
-- The sum of `memory-percent` values across all ingress pools must be less than or equal to 100 percent
+- The sum of `memory-percent` values across all ingress pools must be less than or equal to 100 percent.
-- The sum of `memory-percent` values across all egress pools must be less than or equal to 100 percent
+- The sum of `memory-percent` values across all egress pools must be less than or equal to 100 percent.
 {{%/notice%}}

 Reference the table below to view the mappings between the default traffic pool and advanced buffer properties: